TIberiu99p/hangman423/README.md

 - `hangman_Template.py`: template for the full hangman
 - `milestone_2.py`: milestone 2 and all of its task
 - `milestone_3.py`: milestone 3 and all of its task
+- `milestone_4.py`: milestone 4 and all of its task
+- `milestone_5.py`: milestone 3 and all of its task
+- `menu.py`: starts the game with a menu
 - `README.md`: Documentation of the project.

 ## License